avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 The hypothesis of the experiment was

-*The hypothesis was that this might set clearer expectations for students upfront, thus reducing the number of frustrated students who left the free trial because they didn't have enough time—**without significantly reducing the number of students to continue past the free trial and eventually complete the course**.
+*... that this might set clearer expectations for students upfront, thus reducing the number of frustrated students who left the free trial because they didn't have enough time—**without significantly reducing the number of students to continue past the free trial and eventually complete the course**.
 If this hypothesis held true, Udacity could improve the overall student experience and improve coaches' capacity to support students who are likely to complete the course.*

 The main points were